react-analyzer/tsl-react/README.md

 - [x] `noLeakedConditionalRendering`: Prevents problematic leaked values from being rendered.
 - [ ] ...

+## Disclaimer

+This project is not affiliated with Meta Corporation or [facebook/react](https://github.com/facebook/react) project or team, nor is it endorsed or sponsored by them.

+This project is and will continue to maintain that 90% of the code is written by humans.

 ## License

 This project is licensed under the [MIT License](./LICENSE).